 Discussion of some hymns and their melodies; four part singing of Lutheran chorals, one period per week.
 Special chorus work is extra-curricular and optional.

 Middlers: Liturgics (Reim) 2 semester hours.

-All Classes: History of Lutheran Church Music (Oswald) 2 semester hours.
+All Classes: Hymnology (Oswald) 2 semester hours..

-(Lectures on five days of the week, five periods per day, beginning at 7:30 A. M. Length of regular lecture period, fifty minutes.
-A semester hour consists of one period per week for half a school year.
-The same for an entire school year would be the equivalent of two semester hours.)
+(Lectures on five days of the week, five periods per day, beginning at 7:30 A.M.
+Length of regular lecture period, fifty minutes.)

 GENERAL INFORMATION